 Our waterways contribute $770 million directly and indirectly to our local economy each year and support 6,000 direct and indirect jobs.

 We’re investing $500,000 in this project to ensure the Gold Coast continues to enjoy the economic and social benefits provided through access to our waterways.

 Q What is the environmental impact of this project?

 Environmental impacts are expected to be minimal because the material being dredged is clean sand, which is similar to the sand on the beach where it will be placed.

 Initially the material discharging onto the foreshore from the pipe may have a dark or dirty appearance, which is normal.
 However, the colour of the sand will return to normal over a period of a few weeks as it is bleached by the sun and washed by the waves breaking on the foreshore.

-A silt curtain will be placed in the waterway for the duration of the works to help settle the suspended sand.
+A silt curtain may be placed in the waterway if needed to help settle the suspended sand.

 Q Have any seagrass surveys been undertaken in the project area?